-- 1. Fundamental concepts in the provision of psychological help - Personal ideas about providing psychological help, qualities necessary for proper psychological helping, basic skills in the provision of psychological help (appropriate verbal and - nonverbal communication, ensuring proper context) - 2.
+- 1. Fundamental concepts in the provision of psychological help - Personal ideas about providing psychological help, qualities necessary for proper psychological helping, basic skills in the provision of psychological help (appropriate verbal and nonverbal communication, ensuring proper context) - 2.
 Basic skills in the provision of psychological help (active listening) - 3.
 Basic skills in the provision of psychological help (adequate course of conversation) - 4.
-Basic skills in working with people from different age groups - The skills needed for working with adolescents - 5.
-Basic skills in working with people from different age groups - The skills needed for working with middle-aged persons - 6.
-Basic skills in working with people from different age groups - The skills needed for working with the elderly - 7.
-Basic skills in working with clients with specific problems - The skills needed for working with clients with low self-esteem - 8.
-Basic skills in working with clients with specific problems - The skills needed for working with clients with poor social skills, anxious clients (especially socially anxious) - 9.
-Basic skills in working with clients with specific problems - The skills needed for working with grieving clients - 10.
-Basic skills in working with clients with specific problems - The skills needed for working with depressed and suicidal clients - 11.
-Basic skills in working with clients with specific problems - The skills needed for working with clients with the problem of anger - 12.
-Basic skills in working with clients with specific problems - The skills needed for working with clients with recent traumatic experience and indirectly traumatized clients - 13.
-Basic skills in working with clients with specific problems - The skills needed for working with clients with a (hidden) stigmatizing characteristic - 14.
+Basic skills in working with people from different age groups The skills needed for working with adolescents - 5.
+Basic skills in working with people from different age groupsThe skills needed for working with middle-aged persons - 6.
+Basic skills in working with people from different age groups The skills needed for working with the elderly - 7.
+Basic skills in working with clients with specific problems - The skills needed for working with clients with low self-esteem Basic skills in working with clients with specific problems The skills needed for working with clients with poor social skills any - The skills needed for working with clients with poor social skills, anxious clients (especially socially anxious) - 9.
+Basic skills in working with clients with specific problemsThe skills needed for working with grieving clients - 10.
+Basic skills in working with clients with specific problems - The skills needed for working with depressed and suicidal clients - II.
+Basic skills in working with clients with specific problemsThe skills needed for working with clients with the problem of anger - 12.
+Basic skills in working with clients with specific problemsThe skills needed for working with clients with recent traumatic experience and indirectly traumatized clients - 13.
+Basic skills in working with clients with specific problems The skills needed for working with clients with a (hidden) stigmatizing characteristic - 14.
 Work on the development of coping strategies - 15.
 Strategies to prevent burn-out, an oral evaluation of the course and conversation about impact of the course on the development of students individually